wujiyan/TitanicData-exploration/README.md

 Did passenger age affected survival and how?

 By solving these problems, I tried to restore what was happening on board and how people got survived.

+#files
+Titanic Data Investigation Report.pdf : the final report of exploration Titanic.ipynb: ipython notebook version of codes and graphs.
+Titanic.html: html version of codes and graphs titanic_data.csv: the original data set